voxpupuli/puppet-mcollective/README.md

 String: defaults to 'present'.
 What version of packages to `ensure` when `mcollective::manage_packages` is true.

+##### `client_package`

+String: defaults to 'mcollective-client'.
+The name of the package to install for the client part.
+In the case that there is only one package package handling both, client and server, give the same name for 'client_package' and 'server_package'.

+##### `server_package`

+String: defaults to 'mcollective'.
+The name of the package to install for the server.
+In the case that there is only one package package handling both, client and server, give the same name for 'client_package' and 'server_package'.

 ##### `ruby_stomp_ensure`

 String: defaults to 'installed'.
 What version of the ruby-stomp package to